Arlington prosecutor goes to Va. Supreme Court against judges who challenge her new policies

 “The only difference I see” in the handling of criminal cases, Dehghani-Tafti said, “is who’s sitting in this [prosecutor’s] seat.
 There’s been a seismic shift in who sits in these seats, and it’s been at the behest of the community.
 I ran on certain policies, saying what we’re going to do, being transparent on it and letting the community decide.
 The person sitting in this seat reflects the priorities and desires of the community, and has a mandate.
 The judges don’t, because they are not elected.”

 The Arlington circuit judges who began seeking written briefs on all dismissals in January, then made it a written order in March, are Chief Judge William T. Newman and circuit judges Daniel S. Fiore II, Louise M. DiMatteo and Judith L. Wheat.
 They declined to comment on Dehghani-Tafti’s motion for a writ of mandamus to the Supreme Court.
-But in an opinion on the January case which provides an insight into the judges’ thinking, Fiore wrote that Dehghani-Tafti’s intention to drop many marijuana cases essentially nullifies a law passed by Virginia legislators.
+But in an opinion on the January case that provides an insight into the judges’ thinking, Fiore wrote that Dehghani-Tafti’s intention to drop many marijuana cases essentially nullifies a law passed by Virginia legislators.

-The Virginia attorney general’s office said the law firm of Sands Anderson had been hired to defend the judges, but the firm did not respond to requests for comment.
+The Virginia Attorney General’s Office said the law firm of Sands Anderson had been hired to defend the judges, but the firm did not respond to requests for comment.

 Dehghani-Tafti’s motion is supported by an amicus brief from 62 prosecutors around the country, including the district attorneys in New York City, San Francisco, Boston, Philadelphia and Chicago.
 It’s also supported by Jeff Haislip, the Fluvanna County, Va., prosecutor who is chair of the Virginia Commonwealth’s Attorneys’ Services Council, and the prosecutors in Alexandria city, Fairfax and Loudoun counties.